-Fortune Choice and Shigemitsu entered into a sales agreement on 23 March 2006 which was renewed for a term of three years from 14 May 2015 by a renewal sales agreement dated 14 May 2015 (the "Sales Agreement (Japan)").
-As the Group intended to continue carrying out the transactions under the Sales Agreement (Japan), the Group renewed the Sales Agreement (Japan) with Fortune Choice on 14 May 2018 for a further three-year term.
-Pursuant to Sales Agreement (Japan), Fortune Choice agrees to sell and export various goods to Shigemitsu, including fried onion crispy packs, fried garlic crispy packs and other sundry items.
+Fortune Choice and Shigemitsu entered into a sales agreement on 23 March 2006.
+As the Group intended to continue carrying out the transactions under the Sales Agreement, the Group renewed the Sales Agreement with Fortune Choice on 14 May 2021 for a further three-year term.
+Pursuant to Sales Agreement, Fortune Choice agrees to sell and export various goods to Shigemitsu, including fried onion crispy packs, fried garlic crispy packs and other sundry items.

-The annual cap set for Shigemitsu's total amount payable to the Group under the Sales Agreement (Japan) for the year ended 31 December 2020 is RMB1,960,306 (HK\$2,205,183).
-The actual amount received for the year is approximately RMB828,502.
+The annual cap set for Shigemitsu's total amount payable to the Group under the Sales Agreement for the year ended 31 December 2021 is RMB1,200,000 (HK\$1,446,948).
+The actual amount received for the year is approximately RMB908,300.